 Recipe Notes:

-- Raisins, dried currants, or nuts (chopped walnuts or pecans) can be used in place of the chocolate chips.
+- Raisins, dried currants, chopped nuts (walnuts or pecans), dried cranberries, pumpkin seeds, or sunflower seeds can be used instead of chocolate chips.

-- Nutrition info is based on 1 muffin made with mini chocolate chips in the muffins, none on top.
+- The nutrition info listed below is based on one muffin made as the recipe is written using gluten-free flour, mini chocolate chips in the muffin, and none on top.
+The muffins made with all-purpose flour have a calorie count of 232 per muffin.
 Nutrition info is only to be used as a rough guide.
-Click to learn how nutrition info is calculated on this website.
+Click here to learn how nutrition info is calculated on this website.

 Nutrition Info: